 In the spring of 2017, an innovative new course will be taught at Princeton focusing on the nexus of climate, food, water, and biodiversity.
 The course, The Environmental Nexus ENV 200, will address multiple dimensions of the issues, including scientific, political, social and ethical aspects and will be accessible to all majors and classes.

 Princeton undergraduates may pursue their academic interests in environmental studies starting in their freshman year on campus.
-The program offers three introductory survey courses, ENV 200A-F, ENV 201A/B and ENV 302 that present the fundamentals of environmental studies.
+The introductory survey courses, ENV 200B, ENV 200F, ENV 201A/B and ENV 302 present the fundamentals of environmental studies.
 Each of these courses may serve toward the completion of the Generalist Track within the ENV Certificate.

 When taken with the lab option, ENV 200B or ENV 201B satisfies the undergraduate Science and Technology with lab (STL) distribution requirement.
 The lab component incorporates inquiry-based field study with lab exercises as a complement to course lecture material.
 Each year, multiple Freshman Seminar courses feature environmental themes.